Updated On 05/20/2026

 Reading the Footage Is a Skill, Not a Default

 A contractor who runs a camera through your line and only flags root intrusion and cracks isn’t completing the diagnostic.
-Substrate signatures take training to recognize pooling pattern and depth that indicate where and how badly the line has settled, joint separation without pipe-side damage, gradient drift that interrupts the design fall, defects clustered in patterns that align with surface conditions above the line.
-A technician who sees these and doesn’t flag them is leaving the question half-answered.
+Substrate signatures take training to recognize.
+The four to look for: pooling pattern and depth that indicate where and how badly the line has settled; joint separation without pipe-side damage; gradient drift that interrupts the design fall; and defects clustered in patterns that align with surface conditions above the line.

 When the camera identifies a substrate signal, the camera has done what it can.
 It can see that the pipe has settled or that joints have pulled apart.
 It can’t see why, how far the affected zone extends, or what the bedding actually looks like in that spot.
 The honest next step is some form of excavation to physically verify the soil condition before recommending a repair method.
 Hydro-excavation — which uses pressurized water and a vacuum to selectively expose pipe and soil without a full open trench — is particularly suited to this kind of selective verification.
 It costs extra and usually requires a separate visit, but it’s the only way to confirm what the camera could only indicate.
 (For more on what a proper inspection should include, the difference between sewer scope and CCTV, and how hydro-excavation fits in, see our guide on what cameras actually show.)